phor3nsic/oddiscovery/README.md

   <br>
 </h1>

-<h4 align="center">`oddiscovery` is a Python script designed to identify and list domains related to a given domain within the Office 365 environment.</h4>
+<h4 align="center"><i>oddiscovery</i> is a Python script designed to identify and list domains related to a given domain within the Office 365 environment.</h4>

 ## Features